-- 1. Understand and comply with all instructional policies and procedures in the most current Panola College OTA Student Policy Manual and The Pathfinder. - 2.
-Have access to a computer with high-speed internet service, printer, and scanning device with necessary compatible software for course content retrieval and document submissions.
+- 1. Understand and comply with all instructional policies and procedures in the current Panola College OTA Student Policy Manual and The Pathfinder. - 2.
+Have access to a computer with high-speed internet service, printer, and scanning device with necessary compatible software for course content retrieval and document submissions. - 3.
+If a student receives less than a 75% grade on a major exam or their overall grade point average drops below 80% after week 4, they may be required to schedule an academic advising session (AAS) with the professor. - a.
+With the professor's guidance, the student will create a measurable academic success plan for remediation.